Diversity & Inclusion: Building an Equitable Workplace

 1. Dynamic hearing: Channeling Feedback into Actions

-Dynamic hearing is an necessary skill in all forms of transmission, yet it holds deeply striking importance in the setting of diversity and inclusivity.
+Dynamic hearing is an essential skill in all forms of transmission, yet it holds deeply striking importance in the setting of diversity and inclusivity.
 But what purpose does gathering feedback serve if it’s just left untouched, gathering dust, like having an attractive suggestion box that merely decorates the hallway?

 2. Shaping a Culture of Inclusion